Frangula californica: Cultivation

 This plant is cultivated as an ornamental plant by plant nurseries, for planting in native plant, water conserving, and wildlife gardens; in large pots and containers; and in natural landscaping and habitat restoration projects.

 It is also used for erosion control, and is usually deer resistant.
 Erosion control usually occurs with this plant on dry steep hillsides where the roots keep in place and protect the surrounding land from weather erosion.
 Due to this plant being unpalatable to deer, it is commonly used for ornamental purposes, including landscape decor.
-This plant is also drought tolerant and not difficult to maintain, due to it being easy to prune and shape.
+This plant is also drought-tolerant and not difficult to maintain, due to it being easy to prune and shape.
 As a pollinator plant it is of special value to native butterflies and bees.
-Regeneration normally occurs quickly after fire and show constant vegtative regeneration, except when in extreme or abnormal conditions.
+Regeneration normally occurs quickly after fire and show constant vegetative regeneration, except when in extreme or abnormal conditions.

 Cultivars

 Cultivars of the species, for use as an ornamental plant, include: